JPabl04/ClasificationCNN/README.md

 # **Clasificating Hand-Written Characters using Convolutional Neuronal Networks.**

-Convolutional Neuronal Networks (_CNN_) are commonly used when we are interested in the clasification of images.
-The following project serves as a basic classificator of Hand-Written characters which goes from 0 to 9 and from A to Z (including lowercase and capital letters).
-In this model I implemented three types of Networks:
+Convolutional Neuronal Networks (_CNN_) are extensively employed in image classification.
+The following project acts as a basic classifier of Hand-Written characters ranging from 0 to 9 and from A to Z (including lowercase and capital letters).
+I used three different types of networks in this model:

 + A dense one (_Dense_)
 + One without DropOut (_CNN_)